1943Jaime Royal "Robbie" Robertson is born on July 5th in Toronto, Canada.

 1978The Last Waltz documentary by Martin Scorsese is released as is the album of the same name.
 The film has been hailed as one of the greatest concert films ever made.

-1980Robertson creates background music and produces source music for Martin Scorsece’s Raging Bull (released 1980).
+1980Robertson creates background music and produces source music for Martin Scorsese’s Raging Bull (released 1980).

 1983For another Scorsese film, King Of Comedy (released in 1983), Robertson serves as music producer, assembling tunes by The Pretenders, Talking Heads, Ray Charles and Rickie Lee Jones.
 He also contributes with his first post-Band solo recording, “Between Trains.”
 In addition, the soundtrack includes Van Morrison’s “Wonderful Remark,” for which Robbie produced and played guitar.